H.R. 925: Dismantle DEI Act of 2025

 U.S. Equal Employment Opportunity Commission

-The bill addresses discrimination-related personnel and workplace practices, an area where EEOC provides official federal guidance and enforcement information.
+The bill rewrites discrimination-related personnel and workplace rules, an area where the EEOC provides official federal guidance and enforcement.

 H.R.
 925 Common Questions